playmiel/ESPAsyncWebClient/README.md

 Current: only the `Accept-Encoding: gzip` header can be added via `enableGzipAcceptEncoding(true)`.
 The library DOES NOT yet decompress gzip payloads.
 If you don't want compressed responses, simply don't enable the header.

+Important: calling `enableGzipAcceptEncoding(false)` does not remove the header if it was already added earlier on the same request instance.
+Create a new request without enabling it to avoid sending the header.
 A future optional flag (`ASYNC_HTTP_ENABLE_GZIP_DECODE`) may add a tiny inflater (miniz/zlib) after flash/RAM impact is evaluated.

 ### HTTPS (Not Supported Yet)